 Fourth place in the ranking because of its immersion depth.

 5. «Nautilus».
-US Navy commissioned the ship on September 30th, 1954.
+The US Navy commissioned the ship on September 30th, 1954.

-USS Nautilus (SSN-571) is the first nuclear submarine in the world.
+USS Nautilus (SSN-571) was the first nuclear submarine in the world.
 Nautilus, passing underwater below the ice, reached the North Pole in 1958, becoming the first ship in the history of humanity to pass this point of the Earth using its own power.

 Fifth place in the ranking: the first submarine in the world to reach the North Pole.